Scrut1ny/Homework-Assistance/README.md

 ## ChatGPT Prompt
 ```
-I'll provide questions with possible answers, I need you to reply with only the correct answer(s).
-Just state the answer; no explanations.
+I will provide questions with multiple-choice answers.
+Please respond with only the correct answer(s)—no explanations.
+The formatting or spelling of the question might be incorrect, so make sure to interpret and correct it as needed before answering.
 ```

 ## Search Engine Prompts